 Non-GMO Project Verified – The Non-GMO Project is North America’s leading third-party verification and labeling program for non-GMO food and products.
 GMOs, or “genetically modified organisms,” are plants or animals that have been genetically engineered with DNA from bacteria, viruses, and/or other animals and plants.
 The standard requires the auditing of processes, procedures and facilities and the use of testing protocols for food products to confirm the absence of GMOs.

-Gluten Free Certification – The Certified ICS Gluten-Free Standard is based on a combination of quantitative analysis of ingredients and products, along with required management practices aimed at minimizing the introduction (accidental or otherwise) of gluten proteins in the production stream.
+WFCF Gluten-Free Certification – The WFCF Gluten-Free Standard is based on a combination of quantitative analysis of ingredients and products, along with required management practices aimed at minimizing the introduction (accidental or otherwise) of gluten proteins in the production stream.

-American Grass-Fed Alliance (AGA) – The American Grass-Fed Alliance in a private industry standard.
+American Grass-Fed Association (AGA) – The American Grass-Fed Association is a private industry standard.
 AGA defines grass-fed animals as those that have eaten nothing but grass and forage from weaning to harvest, have not been raised in confinement, and have never been fed antibiotics or growth hormones.
 In addition, all AGA-Certified Producers are American farms and their livestock is born and raised in the U.S. Visit the AGA website here.

 Safe Quality Food (SQF) – Safe Quality Food (SQF) is a certification benchmarked by the Global Food Safety Initiative (GFSI).
 SQF is recognized worldwide and is requested more and more frequently by customers of food processors and manufacturers.
 Our Validus division is licensed and accredited to perform SQF audits both on farm and in plants processing raw agricultural goods for many different SQF Food Sector Categories: livestock and game animals, animal feed, slaughterhouse operations, meat and poultry processing, seafood processing, dairy food processing, egg processing, manufacture of preserved foods, manufacture of pet food, and manufacture of animal feed.